 Introductory rates are sometimes called promotional rates, but they mean essentially the same thing: a temporary interest rate that’s available from the day you open your account to the end of the offer period, as defined by the lender’s terms and conditions.

 What’s the best 0% intro APR credit card?

 Even though no single choice will be a perfect fit for everyone, the U.S. Bank Visa® Platinum Card has the edge over many other options.

-The card’s current offer for new purchases and balance transfers is 20 billing cycles at 0% introductory APR, 14.49% – 24.49% variable APR after.
-Many competitors vying for best 0% APR credit card have introductory offers lasting 18 months.
+The card’s current offer for new purchases and balance transfers is 20 billing cycles at 0% introductory APR, 14.49% to 24.49% variable APR after.
+Many competitors vying for the title of “best 0% APR credit card” have introductory offers lasting 18 months.
 Having an extra two billing cycles could give you more cushion when you’re trying to pay off a big purchase or a transferred balance while avoiding interest.
-Also, the U.S. Bank Visa Platinum card’s regular APR range (14.49% – 24.49% variable) is lower than those of many other 0% APR cards.
+Also, the U.S. Bank Visa Platinum card’s regular APR range (14.49% to 24.49% variable) is lower than those of many other 0% APR cards.

 While the introductory offers are the key feature of 0% intro APR credit cards, they aren’t the only feature.
 You might also consider the card’s long-term value, in which rewards programs and welcome offers play a big part.

 In the news: 56 percent of Gen Zers and 59 percent of millennials don’t mind post-pandemic debt

 During the pandemic, the unemployment rate multiplied from 3.5% in Feb.
 2020 to 14.7% in April 2020.
 One would have thought that so many people suddenly out of work would run up unmanageable credit card balances, but in reality, total credit card balances actually fell 17%, from $927 billion in Q4 2019 to $770 billion in Q1 2021, according to the Federal Reserve Bank of New York.